scribe-org/Scribe-iOS/README.md

 Work that is in progress or could be implemented includes:

-- Changing the conjugation interface to be fully button based

 - Using Wikidata to create JSON files for nouns, verbs and translations

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)